lucienimmink/node-mp3stream/README.md

 # Node MP3-Stream

-A simple mp3 streamer / webserver written in JavaScript.
+A simple mp3 streamer/webserver written in JavaScript.
 All you need to run is [Node.js](https://nodejs.org/en/).
-To actually play music please browse to [jsmusicdb](https://www.jsmusicdb.com) and provide credentials as you setup using the instructions below.
+To play music please browse to [JSMusicDB](https://www.jsmusicdb.com) and provide credentials as you setup using the instructions below.

 ## Install